 Stephanie Dodge Gournis is engaged exclusively in the representation of management in all aspects of traditional labor and employment matters.

 Stephanie has significant experience in handling traditional labor matters before the National Labor Relations Board in regions throughout the United States.
-She also negotiates initial and successor collective bargaining agreements, and regularly counsels clients in all areas involving labor relations strategy, union organizing, solicitation and distribution, protected concerted activity, work stoppages and strikes, persuader reporting obligation, corporate campaigns, unfair labor practice charges, contract negotiations and grievance arbitration.
+She advises clients in all areas involving labor relations strategy, union organizing, corporate campaigns, successorship, solicitation and distribution, join employment, protected concerted activity, work stoppages and strikes, persuader reporting obligations, unfair labor practice charges, contract negotiations and grievance arbitration.
 In the area of collective bargaining, Stephanie has significant experience serving as lead negotiator on first time and successor contracts, as well as serving as “backroom” counsel providing advice to clients negotiating their own collective bargaining agreements.

 Stephanie formerly served as hiring partner for the Chicago office.
 She currently serves on the firm's Women's Leadership Committee and is a member of the Healthcare Industry Steering Committee.